peteroupc/Numbers/docs/PeterO.Numbers.ERational.md

     public System.Decimal ToDecimal();

-Converts this value to a `decimal
-      ` under the Common Language Infrastructure (usually a .NET Framework ecimal).
-Currently, converts this value to the precision and range of a NET Framework decimal.
+Converts this value to a `decimal`  under the Common Language Infrastructure (usually a .NET Framework decimal).
+Currently, converts this value to the precision and range of a .NET Framework decimal.

 <b>Return Value:</b>

-A `decimal
-      ` under the Common Language Infrastructure (usually a .NET Framework ecimal).
+A `decimal`  under the Common Language Infrastructure (usually a .NET Framework decimal).

 <a id="ToDouble"></a>
 ### ToDouble